Personnel Preparation Option

 In any doctoral program at WVU, all requirements must be completed no more than five years after admission to candidacy, which occurs when the student has achieved passing scores on the comprehensive examination.

-Retention in this program requires maintaining active student status and an overall GPA of 3.25.
+Retention in this program requires maintaining active student status, earning a grade of of A or B in all required courses, and achieving an overall GPA of 3.25.
 Students who fail to maintain active student status by enrolling in at least one course every two years become inactive and will have to re-apply and meet any new requirements in effect at the time of admission.
 Students who fail to maintain an overall GPA of 3.25 will be dismissed from the program and may be unable to reapply for admission.